sedric/dices/README.md

 Why
 ===

 Just wanted to roll some dice for a RPG session.
-But doesn't have an internet connection.
-So i code a simple script.
+But didn't have an internet connection.
+So I coded a simple script.

 How
 ===